Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 Antisemitism in British Society and among Evangelicals

 According to the Community Security Trust, there were 4,103 reported antisemitic hate incidents in 2023, a record high that was double the previous record, set in 2021.
 One example of antisemitism’s presence in Britain is the 2024 Rochdale parliamentary by-election.
-After Labour suspended its candidate due to his antisemitic comments, the seat was won by George Galloway, who has characterised the October 7 attacks as an operation against “military personnel”, and who has channelled funds from Britain to Hamas, the terrorists who aim to destroy the world’s only Jewish-majority state.
+After Labour suspended its candidate due to his antisemitic comments, the seat was won by George Galloway, who has personally channelled funds from Britain to Hamas, the terrorists who aim to destroy the world’s only Jewish-majority state.

 Stephen Sizer: Conservative Evangelical Antisemite